Testing the impact of digital banner ads on shopper conversion at the point of sale.

 We complemented this exercise with online focus groups, held with parents of children in the relevant age group, who had never bought our client’s brand.
 This allowed us to explore their perceptions of each ad and identify positives and negatives of each.

 Confirming hypotheses: our client had initial assumptions for which creative would be most effective in attracting interest and converting new recruits.
-And our behavioural testing research provided the evidence needed to validate or refute these assumptions.
+And our behavioral testing research provided the evidence needed to validate or refute these assumptions.

 Positioning future creatives: the results provided crucial input for future campaigns, equipping the client with insights into why the best performing creatives were successful.
-The post-rationalised feedback was used to tweak and improve various creatives before the campaign was launched.
+The post-rationalized feedback was used to tweak and improve various creatives before the campaign was launched.